Take care of your freedom, Zelensky says in address to Irish students - NewsBreak

 “This is not over yet, but still we’re hoping (Russian President Vladimir) Putin can hear us and that the information that we have is becoming a weapon and becoming a powerful weapon.”

-When asked how he deals with the pressure of leading a country fighting off an invasion, Mr Zelensky said “perfectly normal, it’s not pressure for me”.
+When asked how he deals with the pressure of leading a country fighting off an invasion, Mr Zelenskyy said “perfectly normal, it’s not pressure for me”.

 “I’m a calm person… Well, not every day surely.
 My team knows because there’s different days, different moments.
 That’s frankly speaking.”